-Combine widely disparate factors and approaches, such as military, political, economic, and ideological;
+Combine widely disparate military, political, economic, and ideological factors, approaches, and capabilities;

-- Identify and anticipate future problems and opportunities in national security;
+Identify and anticipate future national security problems and opportunities;

 A strict policy of non-attribution applies to all players’ remarks and comments during a simulation exercise.
 Adherence to this policy promotes an environment conducive to candid discussion, and fosters the presentation of innovative solutions to complex problems.